A Girl of Yesterday: Plot

-Jane Stuart (Mary Pickford), a sweet old-fashioned girl brought up with her brother John (Jack Pickford), by their poor Aunt Angela (Gertrude Norman), suddenly inherits wealth.
-While she tries to retain her traditional wardrobe, customs and ways, her brother likes the attention that is now being paid to them by people like their neighbours, the Monroes (Donald Crisp), (Lillian Langdon), who previously shunned them.
+Jane Stuart, a sweet old-fashioned girl brought up with her brother John, by their poor Aunt Angela, suddenly inherits wealth.
+While she tries to retain her traditional wardrobe, customs and ways, her brother likes the attention that is now being paid to them by people like their neighbours, the Monroes, who previously shunned them.

-Rosanna Danford (Frances Marion), is “the wicked sophisticate” who has her eye on Stanley Hudson (Marshall Neilan), Mary's beau.
+Rosanna Danford, is “the wicked sophisticate” who has her eye on Stanley Hudson, Mary's beau.
 At her first reception, Jane, now wealthy, is still wearing her grandmother's old-fashioned gown.
 She, however, is dressed more demurely compared to the other girls at the event and attracts a group of male admirers.

 Jane later tries to fit in with a new crowd, and attempts tennis and golf.
 She accepts an invitation to go yachting from Stanley, who, hoping to win Jane, has attempted to introduce her to a new luxurious life.
 Rosanna is jealous and arranges for a pilot to take Jane flying, planning that she will miss the outing and be far away from Stanley.
 Jane is "kidnapped" and taken away by an aircraft.

 Although a misunderstanding follows, Jane later accepts Stanley's belated proposal.